RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Convergence Analysis of RESIST Under Convexity

-The proof of Lemma \ref{lemmarecursion101} and the exact expressions for the matrices $\bM_0, \bP(h, J)$ are given in Appendix \ref{lemmarecursionproof}.
+where the inexact averaged function $f^{k,s+1}(\cdot)$ is defined from Lemma \ref{supportlem_inexactrule_007}. \end{lemm} The proof of Lemma \ref{lemmarecursion101} and the exact expressions for the matrices $\bM_0, \bP(h, J)$ are given in Appendix \ref{lemmarecursionproof}.
 Note that the matrix $ \bM(h, J)$ is expressed as a sum of a diagonal matrix $ \bM_0$ and a perturbation matrix $\bP(h, J)$ so as to approximate the spectral radius of matrix $\bM(h, J)$ in terms of the spectral radius of $\bM_0$.